django/channels/docs/asgi.rst

 * ``headers``: A list of ``[name, value]`` pairs, where ``name`` is the byte string header name, and ``value`` is the byte string header value.
-Order should be preserved from the original HTTP request;
-  duplicates are possible and must be preserved in the message as received.
+Order of header values must be preserved from the original HTTP request; order of header names is not important.
+Duplicates are possible and must be preserved in the message as received.
   Header names must be lowercased.

 * ``body``: Body of the request, as a byte string.
 Optional, defaults to ``""``.